agsb/immu/README.md

 ## Working

-I'm requesting for comments about immu, an extended indirect thread code for forth.
+I'm requesting for comments about immu, an minimal indirect thread code for forth.

 I welcome your patience.